Helvio88/angular-xlsx-model/README.md

 Angular directive to convert XLSX files into JSON directly into the model.

 Not compatible with Internet Explorer.
-It doens't support JS readAsBinaryString.
+It doesn't support JS readAsBinaryString.
 Will not fix.

 Usage
 -----